One man shows

 "I wanted to forward a belated thank you for entertaining the youngsters of Ellesmere Port junior schools last month.
 The shows were very successful and well received.
 I would be interested in booking again for next year "

-Jayne Hallett, Public Relations, Urenco (Capenhurst) Ltd
+Jayne Hallett, Public Relations, Urenco Ltd

 >> back to top